GavinBish911/GavinBish911.github.io/README.md

-# Enhancement 2: Comprehensive Unit Testing and Algorithm Refinement
+# Enhancement 2: Comprehensive Unit Testing and Algorithm Refinement (C++)

-This repository documents the second major update to our appointment scheduling system, with a primary focus on strengthening reliability and maintainability.
-By introducing robust unit tests and refining the core algorithms, this enhancement ensures the application can handle various edge cases, maintain performance under load, and adapt to future expansions with minimal disruption.
+This repository documents the second major update to our appointment scheduling and security system, focusing on robust **C++** unit testing (using **Google Test**) and refining core algorithms.
+The goal is to ensure that new features can be introduced with minimal risk of breaking existing functionality, while simultaneously optimizing security operations (like threat detection and sanitization).

 ---